Slimer210/Slimer210/README.md

 Soon in July, I got introduced about Github, where it is a very perfect place for me to store my code (instead of my 16gb pendrive).
 Since the born of Github on my brain, I started my first huge project - a music player.
 In the process of making the project, I grinded more libraries, more knowledge and many more than just a project.
 Also, making projects really made me fun - as I'm doing a thing that no one could do it for themselves.

 At that year, instead of a prison year, it's the most for me.
 I never wasted anything along the lockdown period, and thanks for the lockdown, I have my life target.

-### 🕑 And then?

-In the end if the year, the pandemic finally falls to a safe level.
-That means that I have to go back to school, sitting on the class and learning on those useless stuff (honestly school just wasting my precious time).
-Start from that time, I'm too tired for programming, and I stopped for a long time.

 ### 🕑 2021 - Years for public exam